 Rhinoplasty – Cosmetic & Reconstructive

 Rhinoplasty (a type of nasal surgery), also referred to as “nose reshaping” or a “nose job,” improves the appearance and proportion of your nose, enhancing facial harmony and self confidence.
 The size and shape of the nose has great impact on how a person looks because the nose is our most prominent feature.
 When it is out of proportion with other facial features it appears to dominate the whole face, however even a slight alteration can greatly improve one’s appearance.
 The reasons to have a rhinoplasty differ from person to person: some are unhappy with the nose they were born with, some would like to alter the way aging has changed their nose.
 In this situation, a cosmetic rhinoplasty can reduce a nose that is too large, narrow a nose that is too wide, or widen a nose that is too narrow.
 For others, an injury may have caused a distorted or crooked the nose.
 For this problem, rhinoplasty can straighten a crooked nose, eliminate unsightly humps, shape the tip, and even improve the angle between the nose and the upper lip.
 If obstructions in the nose are causing breathing and sinus problems, reconstructive rhinoplasty can be performed to help improve nasal airflow and breathing.
 Because the nose is the most defining characteristic of the face, a slight alteration can greatly improve one’s appearance.
 Rhinoplasty is a complex procedure that should only be performed by a board-certified facial plastic surgeon with many years of experience.
-Dr. Brunner is a highly skilled, double board certified facial plastic surgeon, who has performed hundreds of rhinoplasties and has over 15 years of experience.
+Dr. Brunner is a highly skilled, double board certified facial plastic surgeon, who has performed hundreds of rhinoplasties in her Princeton, New Jersey office and has over 15 years of experience.

 The Rhinoplasty Procedure